whataboutpets/minimal-mistakes/_posts/cats/2016-01-10-can-cat-litter-cause-allergy-symptoms-in-humans.md

 <img src="{{ site.url }}/assets/images/cats/clay-dust.jpg" alt="clay dust" class="align-right">

-A lot of cat litters are made of **clay** and are known to produce fair amounts of dust.
+A lot of cat litters are made of [clay](https://en.wikipedia.org/wiki/Clay){:target="_blank"} and are known to produce fair amounts of dust.
 As it so happens, dust is a known airborne allergen that can cause an allergic reaction when it comes in contact with your eyes, nose or lungs.

 Some litters have **perfumes** or other additives that are added in order to help control odor.
 These fragrances are also a potential allergen that might trigger the allergies you are experiencing.